 The most visible part of the DSN are the antennae themselves.
 But the electronics at the heart of the system are just as important.
 And they’re unique in the world, too.

-“We cool them down to almost absolute zero to remove all of the noise out.”
+down to almost absolute zero to remove all of the noise out.”

 “We have very specialized receivers that are built for the DSN.
 We cool them down to almost absolute zero to remove all of the noise out.
 That allows us to really focus on the signal that we’re looking for.
 These are unique to DSN,” said Giroux.